swfans/swars/README.md

-# swars
+# syndwarsfx

-**Syndicate Wars Port**, alternative binary for the classic Bullfrog game.
+**Syndicate Wars Fan Expansion**, alternative binary for the classic Bullfrog game.

-This is continuation of the project created by Unavowed and Gynvael Coldwind.
+This is continuation of a port project created by Unavowed and Gynvael Coldwind.

 ## About

-**Syndicate Wars Port** is a port of the 1996 DOS game [Syndicate Wars](https://en.wikipedia.org/wiki/Syndicate_Wars) to modern operating systems.
+**Syndicate Wars Fan Expansion** is a port of the 1996 DOS game [Syndicate Wars](https://en.wikipedia.org/wiki/Syndicate_Wars) to modern operating systems.
 In particular, it runs on GNU, Mac OS and Windows, but it should also work on any system supported by the SDL library on the i386